raspberrypilearning/interactive-animation/en/step_4.md

 --- /task ---

---- task ---

-Is your sprite the size you want it to be?
-If not, adjust its size.
-Changing the size of a sprite is easy - it will make your animation less flat and more 3-dimensional (3D).

-**Add me in: generic-scratch-change-size **

---- /task ---

 **Tip:** It's easier to identify issues if you make one change at a time and then run your program.

 --- task ---